vivek-booshan/cs220-sp23/assign/midterm.md

   Solving the puzzle will involve an algorithm with an exponential running time.
 For this reason, we will only expect your program's
   <code class='highlighter-rouge'>V</code> command
-  to work if the puzzle size is 3x3.
+  to work if the puzzle size is 3x3 (an "8-puzzle".)
 </p>
 </div>
 </div>